Chip Off the Old Block

-Chip Off the Old Block is 1944 American comedy musical film starring Donald O'Connor, Peggy Ryan, and Ann Blyth.
-It was Blyth's film debut.
+Chip Off the Old Block is 1944 American comedy musical film starring Donald O'Connor, Peggy Ryan, and Ann Blyth in her film debut.

 Plot

 The son of a strict Navy man, O'Connor falls in love with a girl from a performing family.
 In the end, the families learn to accept their differences and they are allowed to be in love freely.